gslab-econ/template/README.md

 #### Is there support for other software?

-We support additional software through our "anything builder."
+We support additional software through our "Anything builder."
 It let's you execute shell commands as a build step using the syntax, logging, and error management of our other custom builders.
 We turn your commands into a SCons node at runtime, and SCons will track your dependencies and build the node if necessary.
 SCons will always execute your commands using your system's shell, and you can use this functionality to incorporate arbitrary steps into your build.

 An example using standard Bash commands is in `analysis/source/prepare_data/SConscript` and `analysis/source/prepare_data/build_data.sh`.
 This code won't run on Windows.